 23. Gift Certificate for an Hour Massage

-Depending on where you live, this may range from around $50-60 up to $100+ dollars, but in most locations, it will average around $75-90.
+Depending on where you live, a 60-minute massage may range from around $50-60 up to $200+ dollars.
+In most locations, though, it will average around $75-90.
 After all that hard work training, nothing feels as amazing as a relaxing massage.
 This is pretty much always on my wish list!

 24. Triathlon Team Membership